 Approximately 200 eggs per female were fertilized with an equal amount of milt (5-15 μl) from each male in the block and water used to activate the germ cells.
 Embryos were rinsed with water until the water ran clear.
 Reconstructed fresh water was used during fertilizations (OECD ISO 6341:2012) to standardize the chemical properties of the water used between lakes.
 Embryos were transported to the University of Vermont in coolers by shipping overnight for Lake Superior samples and driven the same-day for Lake Ontario samples.
 A temperature logger recorded air temperature inside the cooler during transport (Lake Superior: mean (SD) = 2.80°C (0.21); Lake Ontario: mean (SD) = 3.28°C (0.37)).
-Demographic data (e.g., total length, mass, and egg diameter) were collected on adults.
+Demographic data (e.g., total length, mass, and egg diameter) were collected from adults.
 Fertilization success was determined by haphazardly assessing 10 embryos under microscopy within 72-hours post-fertilization (Oberlercher and Wanzenböck 2016).
 If fertilization was low (<30%), the family was removed from the experiment (Stewart et al. 2021).

 Rearing Conditions

-Embryos were individually distributed into 24-well cell culture microplates and incubated in 2 ml of reconstructed fresh water (Stewart et al. 2021).
-A total of 36 embryos per family were used for each Lake Ontario and Lake Superior cisco.
+Embryos were individually distributed among cells in 24-well culture microplates and incubated in 2 ml of reconstructed fresh water (Stewart et al. 2021).
+A total of 36 embryos were used for each Lake Ontario and Lake Superior cisco family.
 Families were randomly distributed across three microplates (i.e., 12 eggs per family per microplate and two families per 24-well microplate).

-Microplates from each population were incubated under three experimental light treatments to represent the day light intensity under 90-100, 40-60, and 0-10% ice cover (Table 1), and followed mean weekly photoperiods with gradual sunrise and sunset transitions.
+Microplates from each population were incubated under three experimental light treatments to represent the day-light intensity under 90-100, 40-60, and 0-10% ice cover (Table 1), and followed mean weekly photoperiods with gradual sunrise and sunset transitions.
 Light intensities for each treatment were chosen to mimic in situ winter, lakebed light measurements recorded with a photometer (JFE Advantech Co., Ltd. DEFI2-L) from Lake Superior (46.97, -90.99) at 10 m of water in 2016-17.
 Remote-sensing ice data (U.S. National Ice Center; usicecenter.gov/) was used to quantify the daily percentage of ice cover above the light sensor (Figure 2).
 Embryos were incubated at a constant target water temperature of 4.0°C in a climate-controlled chamber (Conviron® E8; Table 2).
 Forced airflow was used in the climate-controlled chamber to ensure equal air circulation around the microplates and opaque, plastic sheeting was used to separate light treatments.
-Microplates were covered to minimize evaporation and rotated (i.e., orientation and position) weekly.
+Microplates were covered to minimize evaporation and rotated (i.e., orientation and position within the incubator) weekly.
 Water temperature and light intensity were recorded hourly with loggers (HOBO® Water Temperature Pro v2 and JFE Advantech Co., Ltd. DEFI2-L) and daily mean values calculated.
 Microplates were checked weekly for dead eggs and the eye-up stage.
 During the hatch period, microplates were checked on a three-day cycle for newly hatched embryos.
-All hatched embryos were photographed (Nikon® D5600 and Nikon® AF-S DX 18-55mm lens) and immediately preserved in 95% ethanol.
+All hatched embryos were photographed (Nikon® D5600 and Nikon® AF-S DX 18-55mm lens) and then immediately preserved in 95% ethanol.
 Egg size, total length, and yolk-sac axes were measured from images using Olympus® LCmicro.

 Life-History and Morphological Traits

 Embryo survival was estimated as the percent of embryos surviving between the eye-up and post-hatch stages.
-Incubation period was assessed by two variables: the number of days from fertilization to hatching (days post-fertilization; DPF) and the sum of the degree-days (accumulated degree-days; ADD).
+Incubation period was assessed with two variables: the number of days from fertilization to hatching (days post-fertilization; DPF) and the sum of the degree-days (accumulated degree-days; ADD).
 Total length-at-hatch (LAH; mm) and yolk-sac volume (YSV; mm3) were measured from five individuals per family at, or as close as possible to, 50% hatching for each family.
 Yolk-sac volume was calculated assuming the shape of an ellipse (Blaxter 1963):

 YSV= π6ab2,